firstbatchxyz/dkn-compute-node/docs/NODE_GUIDE.md

 ## Running the Compute Node

 Running a Dria Compute Node is pretty straightforward!
-It comes with a cross-platform launcher, and is itself a cross-platform executable.
-By using platform-specific builds instead of Docker we ensure:

-- Best performance from LLMs
-- Best networking for the p2p network

 You can either follow the guide here for all platforms, or follow a much-more user-friendly guide at <https://dria.co/guide> for MacOS in particular.

 ## Requirements